advanced-javascript-Riva/RESTy-api/README.md

 #### Author: Riva Davidowski

-### Project Overview:
+### Project Overview: A create-react-website that displays results from API call

 **Phase 1:** My goal is to setup the basic scaffolding of the application, with intent being to add more functionality to the system as I go.
 This initial build sets up the file structure so that I can progressively build this application in a scalable manner.**

 This first phase involves entering the URL to a REST API and selecting the REST method to use to access it.
 Providing a visual confirmation that  entries and selections are valid is another goal so I know that the application will be able to fetch the API data that I’ve requested.

 **Phase 2:** In phase 2, I connect RESTy-api to live APIs, fetching and displaying remote data.
 The primary focus will be to service GET requests.
-Deploying the application to GitHub pages using a GitHub action which will publish the “build” to the gh-pages branch of your repository on all check-ins is the last part of phase 2.
+Deploying the application to GitHub pages using a GitHub action which will publish the “build” to the gh-pages branch of my repository on all check-ins is the last part of phase 2.

 **Phase 3:** In this phase of the RESTy build, I add some more fidelity to the application, including a menu, history, and an “in-progress” spinner.
 In this phase, I can use all REST methods so that I can do more than just get data and see a “loading” indicator while RESTy is fetching data so that I know it’s working on my request.